alphagov/govuk-design-system/src/patterns/complete-multiple-tasks/index.md

 If there are lots of tasks to complete, you might also need to group them further into steps.

-### Group related actions into tasks
+### Show related actions as a task

-Group related activities and questions into tasks, for example, ‘Provide financial evidence’ and ‘Give medical information’.
+Summarise a set of related activities and questions into a task, for example, ‘Provide financial evidence’ and ‘Give medical information’.
 This will help users understand and plan what they need to do.

 Where possible, task names should:

 - describe what the task or activity will involve
 - start with verbs, for example, ‘check’, ‘declare’, ‘report’

+<strong class="govuk-tag govuk-tag--grey">WCAG 2.2</strong> Any task list that allows the user to rearrange the order that tasks are shown must offer a way to do so without relying on ‘click and drag’ movements.
+This is to comply with [WCAG 2.2 success criterion 2.5.7 Dragging Movements](https://www.w3.org/WAI/WCAG22/Understanding/dragging-movements.html).

 ### Show the status of the tasks